50 Essential Accessories for Men Over 50

 A gala-appropriate bow tie

-Here’s a cardinal rule: Do not, under any circumstances, by a self-tied bow tie.
-There is absolutely no excuse for a man of your age and sophistication to phone in such a simple task.
-The asymmetry of a self-tied bow tie is exactly why it’s appealing.
-It shows you know how to do get dressed like a big boy and, if you show up in something inimitably sumptuous, like this silk grosgrain option from Tom Ford, you’ll turn heads, too.
+The asymmetry of a self-tied bow tie is exactly why it's appealing.
+It shows you know how to do get dressed like a big boy and, if you show up in something particularly elegant, like this silk grosgrain option from Tom Ford, you'll turn heads, too.

-You don’t always need a leather belt to hold your pants up and look good doing it.
-In fact, sometimes being the man wearing the traditional collegiate stripe belt like this one from Vineyard Vines says you’re confident in your ability to accessorize without feeling the need to be so buttoned up.
+You don't always need a leather belt to hold your pants up and look good doing it.
+This Vineyard Vines belt says you're confident in your ability to accessorize without feeling the need to be so buttoned-up.

 A winter weather beanie

-In the cooler months, you need to keep your head warm.
-You don’t need to spend a ton of cash on a beanie though, since they are usually the first to go missing after a cab ride home after the holiday party.
-Get this one from Polo Ralph Lauren in merino wool.
-Merino will be way less itchy than standard wool, but will still provide the warmth we expect from the winter fiber.
+In the cooler months, you need to keep your head warm, so treat yourself to this merino wool beanie from Polo Ralph Lauren.
+Merino is way less itchy than standard wool, but will still provide the warmth we expect come wintertime.